kevinhartman/kevinhartman.github.com/_posts/2020-05-09-scala-console-native-github.md

 One limitation of `native-image` is that it's only able to produce native executables for the host on which it's installed.
 Luckily, GitHub Actions supports multi-platform builds.

-In the sections to follow, we'll look at some code snippets from a sample YAML GitHub Actions workflow definition which builds a Scala project to native code for each platform.
+In the sections to follow, we'll look at some code snippets from a [sample YAML GitHub Actions workflow definition which builds a Scala project to native code for each platform, using GraalVM](https://github.com/kevinhartman/srb2-soctool/blob/master/.github/workflows/ci.yml).
 This sample comes from a small (and fun!)
-Scala console app called [soctool](https://github.com/kevinhartman/srb2-soctool), and can be viewed in its entirety [here](https://github.com/kevinhartman/srb2-soctool/blob/master/.github/workflows/ci.yml).
+Scala console app called [soctool](https://github.com/kevinhartman/srb2-soctool).

 ## Build Scala as JAR
 {% raw  %}